bgrinthal/my-car-manager/README.md

 <img width="1440" alt="Screen Shot 2022-08-30 at 12 36 54 PM" src="https://user-images.githubusercontent.com/105067005/187492085-7958893f-6aee-4218-8242-0c3686a5462c.png">

-Command line application that helps a business manage its employee database using Node.js, Inquirer, and MySQL.
-User has the ability to view current employees, roles, departments and more as well as add, update, or delete exisitnig entries.
+Command line application that helps a business manage its specs database using Node.js, Inquirer, and MySQL.
+User has the ability to view current specss, cars, manufacturers and more as well as add, update, or delete exisitnig entries.

 For a more indepth video walkthrough, see below: